programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-2.md

 ```
 We will use numpy and pandas for basic data analysis, networkx for network analysis, matplotlib and seaborn for data visualization, and the PolyGraphs Processor to load and manipulate the output data from our simulations.

 Next, choose a new variable name for an object of the Processor class.
 It does not matter much what you call this, as at this stage we are just making sure things work, and you are able to load your data – the real data analysis will be done later, with a different object, belonging to a class that inherits from Processor.
-You will need to specify a path to the folder containing the PolyGraphs output data you want to analyze – in your case, this might be the ‘polygraphs-cache/results’ folder in the directory where you have installed PolyGraphs (which is the Processor’s default location in any case).[^1] To avoid errors, you can set config_check=False (rather than =True, which is the default value).
+You will need to specify a path to the folder containing the PolyGraphs output data you want to analyze – in your case, this might be the ‘polygraphs-cache/results’ folder in the directory where you have installed PolyGraphs (which is the Processor’s default location in any case).[^1] To avoid errors, you can set `config_check=False` (rather than `=True`, which is the default value).

 ```
 processor = Processor('the path to your directory', config_check=False)